Cryptocurrency bubble

 A cryptocurrency bubble is a phenomenon where the market increasingly considers the going price of cryptocurrency assets to be inflated against their hypothetical value.
-The history of cryptocurrency has been marked by several speculative bubbles.
+The history of cryptocurrency has been marked by several speculative bubbles on a boom to bust cycle.

 Some economists and prominent investors have expressed the view that the entire cryptocurrency market constitutes a speculative bubble.
 Adherents of this view include Berkshire Hathaway board member Warren Buffett and several laureates of the Nobel Memorial Prize in Economic Sciences, central bankers, and investors.